I want you to experience the best things to do in Barcelona as I would do them.

-Take in a Concert at Palau de la Musica
+Palau de la Musica

-The explosion of colour and chandelier centre piece (pictured) are world class.
+The explosion of colour and chandelier centre piece (pictured) are world-class.

 Turó de la Rovira – “The Bunkers”

 The highest point (560 feet) above metro Barcelona was once an anti-aircraft bunker defending the city against Spanish Civil War bombings.

 Today The Bunkers is a great museum, lookout point, and picnic spot with an insane panoramic view and a great option for budget-conscious Barcelona nature lovers.
 For young adults, this is the weekend hangout spot.

 It’s probably my favourite thing to do in Barcelona on Sunday.

 Grab bus 22 from Plaça Catalunya and get off at the last stop.

 Staying awhile?
 Check out my Barcelona one week itinerary.

 The Dali Museum is a fantastic museum dedicated to the surrealist genius Salvador Dali – it actually finds itself 140 km from Barcelona in his hometown of Figueres.